-In March 2014, the Company entered into the ECOG Agreement with Eastern Cooperative Oncology Group, a contracting entity for the Eastern Cooperative Oncology Group-American College of Radiology Imaging Network Cancer Research Group ("ECOG-ACRIN"), that describes the parties' obligations with respect to the NCI-sponsored pivotal Phase 3 clinical trial of entinostat.
+In March 2014, the Company entered into the ECOG Agreement with Eastern Cooperative Oncology Group, a contracting entity for the Eastern Cooperative Oncology Group-American College of Radiology Imaging Network Cancer Research Group

+("ECOG-ACRIN"), that describes the parties' obligations with respect to the NCI-sponsored pivotal Phase 3 clinical trial of entinostat.
 Under the terms of the ECOG Agreement, ECOG-ACRIN will perform this clinical trial in accordance with the clinical trial protocol and a mutually agreed scope of work.
 The Company is providing a fixed level of financial support for the clinical trial through an upfront payment of \$0.7 million and a series of payments of up to \$1.0 million each that are comprised of milestone payments through the completion of enrollment and time-based payments through the completion of patient monitoring post-enrollment.
 In addition, the Company is obligated to supply entinostat and placebo to ECOG-ACRIN for use in the clinical trial.
-From the second quarter of 2016 through the fourth quarter of 2018, the Company has entered into a number of amendments to the agreement to provide for additional study activities resulting in an increase of the contractual obligation of \$5.1 million.
+From the second quarter of 2016 through the fourth quarter of 2018, the Company has entered into a number of amendments to the agreement to provide for additional study activities resulting in an increase of the contractual obligation of \$5.3 million.
 The Company has agreed to provide this additional financial support to fund the additional activities required to ensure that the E2112 clinical trial will satisfy FDA registration requirements.

 In May 2020, the Company announced that the E2112 trial did not achieve the primary endpoint of demonstrating a statistically significant overall survival benefit over hormone therapy alone.
-As a result the Company has decided to deprioritize the entinostat program to focus resources on advancing the remainder of its pipeline.
-As of June 30, 2020, the Company's aggregate payment obligations under this agreement are approximately \$24.7 million; and its estimated remaining payment obligations are approximately \$3.8 million, which are estimated to be paid over a period of approximately two years.
+As a result, the Company has decided to deprioritize the entinostat program to focus resources on advancing the remainder of its pipeline.
+As of March 31, 2021, the Company's aggregate payment obligations under this agreement are approximately \$24.7 million; and its remaining payment obligations are approximately \$3.2 million, which are estimated to be paid over a period of approximately one year.
+As of March 31, 2021, the Company has accrued \$2.3 million related to the ECOG Agreement.